Nithin Kumar Reddy Jun 18, 2026

 4. Capital Allocation Decision-Maker

-Finance Managers evaluate the financial viability of every major capital decision of a business, such as equipment investment, real estate, M&A opportunities, and new product development.
-They are experts in applying techniques like NPV (Net Present Value), IRR (Internal Rate of Return), and financial scenario modelling to determine whether to invest, divest, or hold.
-This analysis by finance managers gives the management financial clarity to make informed decisions.
+Finance Managers evaluate the financial viability of every major capital decision — equipment investment, real estate, M&A opportunities, and new product development.
+They apply techniques like Net Present Value (NPV), Internal Rate of Return (IRR), and financial scenario modelling to determine whether to invest, divest, or hold.
+This analysis gives management financial clarity to make informed strategic decisions.

 5. Compliance and Regulatory Navigator